isomerpages/seab-corp/_seab-link-issue-3-2025/SEABlebrating SG60: A Reel Good Time.md

 <p>The highlight of the morning was a musical performance by talented students
 from West Grove Primary School, who charmed everyone with a ukulele rendition of the National Day song ‘Home’.
-The performance became even more special when two SEAB staff members, Pamela Tan and Mr Shane Seah from the Corporate Cluster, joined in with their voices, creating a heartwarming musical collaboration.&nbsp;&nbsp;</p>
+The performance became even more special when two SEAB staff members, Ms Pamela Tan and Mr Shane Seah from the Corporate Cluster, joined in with their voices, creating a heartwarming musical collaboration.&nbsp;&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="westgrove ukelele" src="/images/SEABlink/3_1.png">